-BCAR3 (Breast Cancer Anti-Estrogen Resistance 3) is a Protein Coding gene.
+BCAR3 (BCAR3, NSP Family Adaptor Protein) is a Protein Coding gene.
 Diseases associated with BCAR3 include Estrogen Resistance and Breast Cancer.
-Among its related pathways are Tyrosine Kinases / Adaptors and Regulation of CDC42 activity.
-GO annotations related to this gene include guanyl-nucleotide exchange factor activity.
+Among its related pathways are Regulation of CDC42 activity and Tyrosine Kinases / Adaptors.
+Gene Ontology (GO) annotations related to this gene include guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is SH2D3C.

 UniProtKB/Swiss-Prot for BCAR3 Gene